Asymmetric TACS Failure With Centering Strips Installed

-The TACS were initially designed to be aerodynamically over-balanced to provide low TACS hinge moments.
+The TACS were initially designed to be aerodynamically over-balanced to provide low TACS hinge moments and load alleviation effectiveness.
 In the event of an ATLAS fault, the system removes electrical power from the TCU and actuator.
-The actuators are readily back-driven when unpowered, so it was possible for the TACS to aerodynamically move to an un-faired position.
+The actuators can be back-driven when unpowered, so in certain circumstances it was possible for the TACS to aerodynamically move to an un-faired position.
 During certification, it was shown that any combination of un-faired TACS positions is recoverable and safe, at the time of failure and for continued safe flight and landing.

-Certification flight testing included tests of failure conditions, such as single asymmetric deployments and dual (adverse) asymmetric TACS deployments.
-These failure conditions were shown to be controllable.
-However, in the interest of continual product improvement, the centering strips have been designed to mitigate the aerodynamic over-balance of the TACS and reduce the severity of TCU failures.
-This was approved by Cranfield Aerospace Solutions as Minor Mod 1475.
+Tamarack, in the interest of continual product improvement, designed “centering strips” to mitigate the aerodynamic over-balance of the TACS and reduce the severity of TCU failures.
+This was approved by Cranfield Aerospace Solutions as SB1475, prior to EASA’s EAD.

 Flight testing was conducted to verify the performance of the TACS centering strips.
 Testing included a sample of simulated ATLAS failures to check the TACS centering strip performance in actual flight conditions.
 A proprietary ATLAS manual control module was installed to override normal ATLAS function and introduce simulated ATLAS failures (asymmetric TACS deployments) followed by simulated ATLAS faults.

 Flight testing with the centering strip modification included simulated dual asymmetric failures in level flight, at high speed, with autopilot ON.
-This video was taken during a test point simulating a dual asymmetric failure condition with the TACS centering strips installed.
+The first video below was taken during a flight trail simulating a dual asymmetric failure condition with the TACS centering strips installed.
 The video clearly shows that this failure condition with centering strips is not severe.
-For example, the autopilot remains engaged, and returns the airplane to level flight.
+For example, the autopilot remains engaged, and returns the airplane to level flight without pilot intervention.

-As of May 10, 2019 SB1475 has been delivered to ~95% of ATLAS customers worldwide.
-Centering strips are included in all new ATLAS installations.
+Centering strips are now included in all new ATLAS installations.